pipwilson/blog/content/blog/2006/11/2006-11-14-mobile-teletext.md

 I admit to being a wget noob, so where exactly am I going wrong?
 It’d be great to pull this content and push it into, say, a widget on my desktop, but not until I break the wget idiot-barrier.

-<ins datetime=""></ins>

-OK, so installed the [User Agent Switcher Firefox extension](https://addons.mozilla.org/firefox/59/) and configured it with the Nokia 6680 User-Agent (“Mozilla/4.0 (compatible; MSIE 5.0; Series80/2.0 Nokia9300/05.22 Profile/MIDP-2.0 Configuration/CLDC-1.1)”) and that worked a treat, giving me the content I wanted, but putting the same string into wget still gave me the Teletext Mobile splash page.
-Help welcome!
+<ins datetime="">OK, so installed the [User Agent Switcher Firefox extension](https://addons.mozilla.org/firefox/59/) and configured it with the Nokia 6680 User-Agent (“Mozilla/4.0 (compatible; MSIE 5.0; Series80/2.0 Nokia9300/05.22 Profile/MIDP-2.0 Configuration/CLDC-1.1)”) and that worked a treat, giving me the content I wanted, but putting the same string into wget still gave me the Teletext Mobile splash page.
+Help welcome!</ins>